jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_hw/w01_d02_homework.md

 - If it's Monday alert "Week just started!"
 - If it's Tuesday alert "So far so good!"
-- If it's Wednesday alert "Half way there!"
+- If it's Wednesday alert "Halfway there!"
 - If it's Thursday alert "Almost there!"
 - If it's Friday, Saturday or Sunday alert "Woooo, finally end of the week!"
 - If it's not anything above alert "Huh, sorry didn't get that?"

 #### 6. Do the D.A.N.C.E 1 2 3 4 5.
-Write a loops that alerts mulitple times in this order. :headphones:
+Write a loops that alerts multiple times in this order. :headphones:

 - Do the
 - D